MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/busy-options.md

 - Strat_SB_Admin
 ms.custom:
 ms.assetid: 5f85c6bc-a962-4283-971c-4380d83b3a66
-description: "Read about the Busy Options feature in Skype for Business Server 2015."
+description: "Read about the Busy Options feature in Skype for Business Server."
 ---

 # Plan for Busy Options for Skype for Business Server

-Read about the Busy Options feature in Skype for Business Server 2015.
+Read about the Busy Options feature in Skype for Business Server.

 Busy Options is a new voice policy introduced in the July 2016 Cumulative Update that allows you to configure how incoming calls are handled when a user is already in a call or conference, or has a call placed on hold.
 New or incoming calls can be rejected with a busy signal or forwarded to voice mail.